marcelm/cutadapt/doc/guide.rst

 Input and output file formats
 -----------------------------

-Input files for cutadapt need to be in one the these formats:
+Input files for Cutadapt need to be in one the these formats:

 * FASTA with extensions ``.fasta``, ``.fa`` or ``.fna``
 * FASTQ with extensions ``.fastq`` or ``.fq``